 (2) The order appointing a person to be a statutory manager does not have effect unless the person has given the Commissioner written consent under subsection (1) and has not withdrawn that consent as at the time of the appointment.

-[Section 75C inserted by No. 36 of 2012 s.
+[Section 75C inserted: No. 36 of 2012 s.
 16.]

 75D.
 Variation and revocation of orders